Yankees vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Matthew Liberatore (1-2) will take to the mound for the Cardinals and make his seventh start of the season.
+- Jack Flaherty (4-5) will take the mound for the Cardinals, his 16th start of the season.

-- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.
+- In 15 starts this season, he's earned a quality start in four of them.

-- In six starts, Liberatore has pitched through or past the fifth inning three times.
-He has a season average of 3.9 frames per outing.
+- Flaherty has 11 starts of five or more innings this season in 15 chances.
+He averages 5.3 innings per outing.

-- In seven appearances this season, he has finished two without allowing an earned run.
+- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.

 |Opponent